 RegTech in the time of COVID-19

-Increased compliance obligations and additional financial crimes associated with COVID-19 make this a key time for financial institutions to invest in technology to reduce risk and increase efficiency.
+Increased compliance obligations and additional financial crimes associated with COVID-19 make this an ideal time for financial institutions to invest in solutions to reduce risk and increase efficiency

 Businesses around the world are discovering new ways to operate during the COVID-19 pandemic from temporarily shutting down to finding new ways to operate.
 Financial institutions have unique challenges when it comes to operating during the novel coronavirus: they must continue to comply with customer due diligence (CDD) and other compliance requirements.
 FinCEN has been clear that, while some reporting deadlines may be extended, all AML, KYC, and BSA processes must continue.